One of the most disconcerting signs of our society’s decay has been the proliferation of tattoos. And it only seems to be getting worse.

 0 Comments

-In my previous post, I wrote that Elon Musk should establish a movie studio that would produce alternative cinema, to challenge the longstanding dominance of the medium by the Left.
+"Aesthetic interest does not stem from our passing desires: it reveals what we are and what we value.
+Taste, like style, is the man himself." — Roger Scruton, An Intelligent Person's Guide to Modern Culture, 1998 In my previous post, I wrote that Elon Musk should establish a movie studio that would produce alternative cinema, to challenge the longstanding dominance of the medium by the Left.
 The studio’s first film could be a sequel to the Jason Bourne series, this time with the CIA plotting a coup d’état against a conservative U.S. president.

 Following are some further suggestions for movies that speak truth to power.
 Please feel free to add your own ideas in the comments.
 “The Butcher of Boulder” Liam Neeson once more plays his familiar role as the estranged father (or grandfather?) who must save his children from harm.
 In this incarnation of the role, he is a blue-collar guy living in Providence, Rhode Island.
 Life is fairly normal, until his wife becomes a lesbian, obtains a divorce, cleans him out financially, and is awarded custody of their only child, an eight year-old boy.
 She moves with the boy to Boulder, Colorado, and before long shacks up with another woman.
 After being denied visiting privileges, the father sells his last possessions to fund a move to a nearby town.
 After doing some undercover investigation, he discovers that the ex-wife and her girlfriend are about to bring the boy in for a sex-change operation.
 Liam must outwit the two women, the police, social workers, and the medical butchers, in order to save his son.
 The ensuing chase, involving multiple modes of transportation, ends in Uruguay, where Liam and the boy attain asylum.
 “The Broken Broker” Denzel Washington plays a stockbroker in Cleveland who is having a mid-life crisis.
 He decides to move to Portland, Oregon, to start a new life.
 Nearly every job interview in the new city results in a job offer, even when it is obvious that he is underqualified.
 In every case, the phony gushing over a black candidate is all too transparent.
 This makes Denzel feel humiliated and depressed.
 He buys a house, and sets up a home office for his own independent brokerage.
 When potential clients (both white and black) see him, most of them take their business elsewhere, assuming that he’s not really qualified.
 Denzel manages to eke out a living, and finds a supportive girlfriend.
 He becomes involved in the local Republican Party, concentrating his efforts on fighting DEI.
 After a number of spicy battles with political adversaries, Antifa burns down his house.
 He moves back to Cleveland with the girlfriend, and soon becomes the host of a right-wing radio program.
 “Jab Me Once, Jab Me Twice” In the darkest days of the scamdemic, a humble airline steward (played by Jared Leto) refuses to take the jab.
 He defies the airline, the FAA, and almost all of his friends and family.
 Everyone is amazed that such a mild-mannered man could confront the world in this manner.
 One day, just before boarding a plane, Jared is informed that he has been fired from his job.
 This will be his last flight.
 At thirty thousand feet, somewhere over Middle America, the pilot and co-pilot are gossiping about the steward, mocking him for being a “vaccine denier.”
 They share a good laugh.
 All of a sudden, the pilot has a heart attack and keels over.
 The co-pilot takes control of the aircraft, declares Mayday, and requests permission to land at the nearest suitable airport.
 But then he also has a heart attack, with terrible convulsions before his death.
 The stewardess screams; Jared rushes to the cockpit.
 He asks, over the PA system, whether there are any pilots on board.
 Silence from the cabin.
 Despite having no experience as a pilot, Jared rips off his Covid mask and begins to fly the plane.
 With guidance from air traffic control, the plane descends, in a nail-biting scene, to a bumpy but successful landing in a Nebraska wheat field.
 Jared becomes a national hero; his testimony before a Congressional committee leads to the cancellation of the killer jabs.
 “Seven Days in February” High officials in the Pentagon and State Department are attempting to start a nuclear war with Russia.
 They manage to pull off several minor but audacious attacks while planning the “big one,” a provocation so outrageous that the Russians will have no choice but to retaliate with everything they’ve got.
 The secret plans are discovered by a patriotic colonel, played by Matthew McConaughey.
 Being severely disabled from wounds suffered in Iraq, Matthew moves slowly, and is limited in what he can accomplish.
 On the verge of despair, he meets a young, intrepid female reporter, and together they blow the whistle on the whole affair.
 Nuclear war is averted.
 The Secretary of Defense and several other conspirators are imprisoned, and the President is impeached.
 There is great anticipation in the land, that the incoming Trump administration will set aright the capsizing ship of state.
 I examined this topic in my post of 12/9/24; now I would like to expand the discussion beyond the boundaries of the merely governmental.